hello-ashleyintech/polygon-fauna-app/README.md

 * In the function `findUUID`, update the `"allowlist_members_by_uuid"` string in the query to the name of your newly created Index.

 ## Transaction lookup
-Included in this repository is a script to decode transaction input data, which can be used to find `uuid`s store in the blockchain and to search the corresponding `uuid` record in Fauna.
+Included in this repository is a script to decode transaction input data, which can be used to find the `uuid`s stored in the blockchain for transactions from this application.
+With a `uuid`, you can search for the corresponding data record in Fauna to reveal the actual information (first name, last name, wallet address).

 The script is located in `client/scripts/decode-transaction.js`.
 In the file, you will need to set `testData` equal to the transaction input data hash you'd like to decode.
 To run the script, you can run this command from the `client` folder:
 `node scripts/decode-transaction.js`